Agent Hints

 The asynchronous pipeline that processes raw documents into structured memories.
 The pipeline has four stages: extraction (identifying memory-worthy content), categorization (classifying into memory types), entity resolution (linking entity mentions), and storage (writing to vector and graph stores).
 See Memory Lifecycle and the Ingestion SDK.Instance

 An isolated memory store for a single AI agent, belonging to a client.
-Each instance has its own MACA configuration, storage namespaces, authentication credentials, and usage metrics.
+Each instance has its own Memory Architecture (auto-generated by Synap from your use-case file), authentication credentials, and usage metrics.
 Instances are identified byinst_<hex16>.
-See Clients and Instances and the Instances API.
+See Clients and Instances and Managing Instances.

 MACA (Memory Architecture Configuration)